cloudflare/cloudflare-docs/content/workers/observability/logging/real-time-logs.md

 ## View logs using `wrangler tail`

-To view real-time logs associated with any deployed Worker using wrangler:
+To view real-time logs associated with any deployed Worker using Wrangler:

-1. Navigate to your Worker project directory
+1. Go to your Worker project directory.
-2. Run `npx wrangler tail`
+2. Run `npx wrangler tail`.

 This will log any incoming requests to your application available in your local terminal.